 You would also be subject to some formalities to qualify for the visa.
-Some of the proofs that you need to show are that your relationship with the dependant(s) is genuine, that you are able to sufficiently provide them with at least bare essentials, and that they have not committed any wrongdoings at the time of registration.
+Some of the proofs that you need to show are that your relationship with the dependant(s) is genuine, that you can sufficiently provide them with at least the bare essentials, and that they have not committed any wrongdoings at the time of registration.

 The length of stay of your dependants is tied to that of yours.
-Therefore, as long as your pass remains valid, the dependants are allowed to stay and work as a legitimate citizen.
+Therefore, as long as your pass remains valid, the dependants are allowed to stay and work as legitimate citizens.

 Renewing the Investment Visa

-You can renew the visa and, thus, extend your stay provided that you could manage to meet the same criteria with respect to the application process.
+You can renew the visa and, thus, extend your stay provided that you could manage to meet the same criteria concerning the application process.
 You are advised to have the visa renewed at least 4 weeks before its expiration date takes place, which is the deadline for renewals.